US mortgage rates climb to 4-year high

 WASHINGTON (AP) — Long-term U.S. mortgage rates climbed this week to their highest average in more than four years, ratcheting up affordability pressures at the start of the traditional spring home buying season.

-Mortgage buyer Freddie Mac says the average rate on 30-year fixed-rate mortgages climbed to 4.46 percent this week from 4.43 percent last week.
+Mortgage buyer Freddie Mac said Thursday that the average rate on 30-year fixed-rate mortgages climbed to 4.46 percent this week from 4.43 percent last week.
 This marks the highest average since January 2014.
 The 30-year rate averaged 4.21 percent a year ago.

 The average rate on 15-year, fixed-rate loans rose to 3.94 percent from 3.90 percent last week.

+Higher mortgage rates appear to be weighing on home sales, since buyers are facing higher borrowing costs.
+Home purchases slumped 3.2 percent from December to January, according to the National Association of Realtors.
+On a yearly basis, home sales have fallen 4.8 percent, the sharpest annual decline since August 2014.

+Relatively low mortgage rates had helped to ease the financial pressures from home prices rising faster than wages and the worsening shortage of properties listed for sale.
+But rising rates are slowly hurting affordability.

 Mortgage rates have been heading upward for the past nine weeks.
-The recent increases have come even as the yield on the 10-year Treasury note has stayed below its two-week high of 2.95 percent.
+The interest rates charged on home loans usually hew close to changes in inflation and the interest paid on U.S. government debt.
+But the recent increases in mortgage rates have come even as the yield on the 10-year Treasury note has stayed below its two-week high of 2.95 percent.